zhangxin00/zhangxin00.github.io/_pages/about.md

 - <sub>Our paper "SHISRCNet: Super-resolution And Classification Network For Low-resolution Breast Cancer Histopathology Image" has been accepted by MICCAI 2023.
 - <sub>Our paper Runner-up（2/3304）in ECS CloudBuild Developer Competition Track 2: Innovative Application Design and Practice Based on Encryption Computing.

-### Research Interests
-My research interests are in the areas of system security, side channel attacks, and adversarial artificial intelligence.
-In these areas, I am very fortunate to be advised by Prof. [Qingni Shen](https://ss.pku.edu.cn/teacherteam/teacherlist/1634-%E6%B2%88%E6%99%B4%E9%9C%93.html) and [Zhi Zhang](https://zhangzhics.github.io/).

 ### Prestigious Awards
 * <sub> [2022] Runner-up（2/3304）in ECS CloudBuild Developer Competition.